 International applicants are eligible for departmental assistantships and some Graduate School fellowships.
 International students are not eligible for any New York State or federal scholarships or loans.
 No other financial assistance is available for international students.

 A Certificate of Visa Eligibility may only be issued after the applicant has satisfied both the English proficiency and financial requirements and after department recommendation for admission is made and academic documentation reviewed by the Office of International Admissions.

-The required minimum IELTS (International English Language Testing System) score is 6.5 overall with no individual sub-score below 6.0.
-The IELTS score must be dated within two years of the time the application is reviewed by International Admissions in UB's Graduate Application System.
+IELTS scores must be dated within two years of the time the application is reviewed by International Admissions in UB's Graduate Application System.
 Scores must be sent directly to UB by the testing agency.
-Conditional admission is not permitted based on low IELTS scores.

 The University at Buffalo welcomes applications from qualified international students.
 Application information regarding specific programs may be obtained by contacting the academic department in which enrollment is desired.
 Applicants presenting international educational credentials must possess a university degree that is recognized as equivalent to a U.S. bachelor's degree prior to beginning graduate study.
 International applicants must meet the following requirements imposed by university policy and by U.S. Immigration Service regulations.